What is Software Development?

 Edmond: It’s rather a Golden Tetrahedron when it comes to Software Development.
 There is also Quality.

 Niklas: Quality?
-Is it even objective when it comes to code?
+Is it even something objective when it comes to code?

-Niklas: How Quality works anyway?
-In that Golden Tetrahedron of yours.
+Niklas: How does Quality work anyway, in that Golden Tetrahedron of yours?

 Write Quality Into Code